lucasoshiro/dvr_cli/README.md

 # dvr_cli

-CLI client for Intelbras DVRs
+CLI client for Intelbras DVRs.
+This is a independent project.
+Neither it or its author are affiliated to Intelbras.
+Use it at your own risk.

 ## Requirements